 Buschenschank – Wine Tavern

-Südsteiermark buschenschanks (traditional wine taverns) are a perfect way of getting an authentic taste of traditional life in Styria.
-Buschenschank, pronounced boosh-en-shank, is where the locals hang out and visitors go to get a taste of Styrian tradition.
+Südsteiermark buschenschanks are traditional Austrian wine taverns and are a perfect way of getting an authentic taste of traditional life in Styria.
+Buschenschank, pronounced boosh-en-shank, is where the locals hang out and visitors go to get a taste of Styrian food and tradition.

 As we watched the sun slowly dip behind the vines the food started to arrive and it just kept on coming.
 Platters of cold meats, spicy sausages, freshly baked bread studded with pumpkin seeds and a variety of soft and hard cheeses filled up the table.
 Crisp salads, hard-boiled eggs, vegetable spreads and asparagus arrived.
 Then there was dessert!
 Rich ice cream, chocolate cake and fruit.